Can’t make heads or tails of Chinese?

 You didn’t answer my question!

 That’s not a question.
-But if you still have questions after having read this page, please get in touch here and I will do my best to answer them.
+But if you still have questions after having read this page, please get in touch at email@example.com and I will do my best to answer them.

 We value your privacy and would never spam you

 Thanks for reading!
-I hope you enjoy reading chinEASE and gaining a deeper understanding of how to read and write one of the most widely used languages on the planet today!
+I hope you enjoy learning from chinEASE and gaining a deeper understanding of how to read and write one of the most widely used languages on the planet today!